0xb0b1/0xb0b1/README.md

 - I'm from Brasil
 - I’m currently self-teaching myself about programming in general.
-- Working as a Frontend Developer building applications with Javascript, Typescript, ReactJS and Redux
+- Working as a Frontend Developer building applications with Javascript, Typescript and ReactJS.

 ## ➤ Front End